 After visiting the churches and the beautiful viewpoints, especially the orange garden, you can go down to the Circus Maximus.
 From the beginning of May until mid-June you can visit the rose garden of the municipality of Rome on the way there.
 It’s also open again in late autumn.

-From the Circus Maximus you have the choice.
-Either you go left to the church of Santa Maria in Cosmedin with the Bocca della Verità and continue to the ghetto and the Tiber Island.
+From the Circus Maximus you can take different directions.
+If you take the metro station as a reference, head towards the Tiber to the church of Santa Maria in Cosmedin with the Bocca della Verità and continue to the ghetto and the Tiber Island.

-From the Circus Maximus heading southeast, you will reach the Baths of Caracalla and continue through the Porta San Sebastiano to the Via Appia Antica.
+From the Circus Maximus south-east, you will reach the Baths of Caracalla and continue through the Porta San Sebastiano to the Via Appia Antica.

 You will pass the Church of St. Gregory and then, on the left, you will find the basilica of Saints John and Paul the Martyrs, dating back in the foundations to the 4th century.